 Automatic gain control involves the application of a time-varying gain g(t) to a signal, based on an estimate of the signal level.

-The compression/expansion gain control is typically specified as a memoryless function which takes a signal level estimate as input and produces a desired gain level as output (levels in dB).
+The compression/expansion gain control is typically specified as a memoryless function that takes a signal level estimate as input and produces a desired gain level as output (levels in dB).
 An example compression curve is shown in Fig. 6 (the dashed line indicates an input-to-output ratio of 1).

 A static compression curve (top: in dB; bottom: on a linear scale.